Discrepant letter of credit

 - As Exporter, you want to make sure that there are no delays in payment and no risk that the documents are rejected.
 Do not wait for the news that the documents are discrepant.
 Both you and your bankers will probably know this before the documents are sent.
 Approach the Importer and agree what will be done – and get your bank to send the documents with correct instructions upfront.
 This will save a lot of time, you will get paid earlier, and it should minimize additional costs.

-There are alternatives which are cheaper, quicker and simpler than the letter of credit and which provide, in practice, the same benefits:
+There are alternatives which are cheaper, quicker and simpler than the letter of credit and which provide, in practice, similar benefits such as our “cash against documents” system.
+To read more about this please click here – export finance, the basics.

 But letters of credit are certainly here to stay.
 Several centuries of culture, tradition and banking practice are invested in the letter of credit.
 LCs are well understood, if a little cumbersome and expensive at times.
 Letters of credit will continue to feature in international trade for many years to come.